Pomax/custom-file-tree/README.md

 - `file:move` → `{oldPath, newPath}`,<br>Dispatched when a file gets moved to a different directory, with `oldPath` being the current file path, and `newPath` the desired new path.<br>Granting this action will move the file entry from its current location to the location indicated by `newPath`.
 - `file:delete` → `{path}`,<br>Dispatched when a file gets deleted, with `path` representing the full path of the file in question.<br>Granting this action will remove the file entry from the tree.<br><strong>Note</strong>: if this is the only file in a directory, <em>and</em> the `<file-tree>` specifies the `remove-empty` attribute, the now empty directory will also be deleted, gated by a `dir:delete` permission event, but _not_ gated by a `confirm()` dialog to the user.

+### Error events

+The following events will be emitted when certain errors occur.
+All errors have an event detail object that is the same as for the non-error event, with an additional `error` property that has a string value reflecting what went wrong.

+- `file:create:error`,<br>Emitted when a file:create has failed.
+- `file:rename:error`,<br>Emitted when a file:rename has failed.
+- `file:move:error`,<br>Emitted when a file:move has failed.

 ## Events relating to directories:

 - `dir:click` → `{path}`,<br>Dispatched when a directory entry is clicked, with `path` representing the full path of the directory in question.<br>Granting this action will assign the `selected` class to the associated directory entry.